jeddeloh/rescript-apollo-client/README.md

 Apollo bindings in the Reason / BuckleScript community are pretty confusing as a write this (July 14, 2020), so it's worth providing some context to help you make the right decisions about which library to use.

-This library, `reason-apollo-client`, targets Apollo Client 3 and aims to take full advantage of v1.0.0 `graphql-ppx` features and is intended to be a replacement for `reason-apollo` and `reason-apollo-hooks`.
+This library, `res-apollo-client`, targets Apollo Client 3 and aims to take full advantage of v1.0.0 `graphql-ppx` features and is intended to be a replacement for `reason-apollo` and `reason-apollo-hooks`.
 You should avoid using those libraries at the same time as this one.

 If you have a large code base to migrate from `reason-apollo-hooks`, it might make sense to upgrade to the [reason-apollo-hooks PR](https://github.com/reasonml-community/reason-apollo-hooks/pull/117) that adds support for graphql-ppx 1.0 first.
 This PR has been used by some larger companies to gradually upgrade.